 “We will all lose each other,” Terry once wrote to a friend whose niece had died.
 “But in a sense I don’t really believe that.
 I feel that death is an illusion.
 Don’t be surprised if she visits you in a dream.
 Don’t be surprised if she seems radiant and beautiful and happy.
 And don’t believe it if others tell you it was only a dream.
 If you are blessed with such a dream, take it for the gift it is, and as further affirmation of love, which prevails, which always prevails.”

 Terry worked as a proofreader at U.S. News & World Report.
 I was a software developer at the U.S. Department of Energy.
-We spent three years exploring the city’s museums, restaurants, memorials, cafes, history, and international vibe—and then we moved on.
+We spent three years exploring the city’s museums, restaurants, cafes, and international vibe—and then we moved on.

-A few weeks after I got the sad news, an email arrived from the first of the four, David, who was Terry’s executor.
+A few weeks after I got the news, an email arrived from the first of the four, David, who was Terry’s executor.
 He’d found our names in Terry’s address book and put us all in touch.
 Since then, we’ve confabbed many times, sharing stories about our friend.
 Four strangers, coming together like spokes connected at a hub, which was Terry.

 the silence stands so close